yomotsu/camera-controls/readme.md

 #### `setLookAt( positionX, positionY, positionZ, targetX, targetY, targetZ, enableTransition )`

-It moves the camera into `position` , and also make it look at `target` .
+It moves the camera into `position`, and also make it look at `target`.

 #### `lerpLookAt( positionAX, positionAY, positionAZ, targetAX, targetAY, targetAZ, positionBX, positionBY, positionBZ, targetBX, targetBY, targetBZ, x, enableTransition )`

-Same as `setLookAt` , but it interpolates between two states.
+Similar to `setLookAt`, but it interpolates between two states.

 #### `setPosition( positionX, positionY, positionZ, enableTransition )`

-`setLookAt` without target , Stay gazing at the current target.
+`setLookAt` without target, keep gazing at the current target.

 #### `setTarget( targetX, targetY, targetZ, enableTransition )`

-`setLookAt` without position , Stay still at the position.
+`setLookAt` without position, Stay still at the position.

 #### `getPosition( out )`

-Return its current position.
+Return its current position. `out` is in `THREE.Vector3`.

 #### `getTarget( out )`

-Return its current gazing target.
+Return its current gazing target. `out` is in `THREE.Vector3`.

 #### `saveState()`